mateusfavarin/c1/doc/issues.md

 ### N. Brio

 - N. Brio never transitions from his initial state
+- Brio's enemies disappear when jumping - potentially the same problem in Roo?

 ### The Lab

-- game crashes when dying in certain zones
+- game crashes when dying in certain zones:
+    * dying in the hole (first yellow enemy room) crashes the game

 ### The Great Hall